Hubei's medical supply situation improving, but shortages remain - official

 Cao Guangjing, the vice governor of Hubei, said that despite the improvements, levels of supplies such as the suits were lower than they should be.

-He added that the food inventory in Wuhan, the epicenter of the coronavirus outbreak, was ample and cross-provincial logistics were smooth.
+He added that the food inventory in Wuhan, the epicentre of the coronavirus outbreak, was ample and cross-provincial logistics were smooth.
+(Reporting by Shivani Singh and Cheng Leng)